jerrylee9310/xchrom/README.md

 res_optim, res_frreg = MODEL.estimate_x(rel_fn, pheno_fn, num_boots=1000)
 ```

-The results of X-CHROM is consists of four variance components (a, xMale, xFemale, mPO).
-The mean and standard error of the estimates can be checked using following command in Python.
+The results of X-CHROM consist of four variance components (a, xMale, xFemale, mPO).
+The mean and standard error of the estimates can be checked using the following command in Python:

 ```
 res_optim.agg(["mean", "std"])
 ```

-Detail description of how the simulation data is generated and how to run the X-CHROM using the
-phenotype and relationship information data can be found in `./notebook/simualtion.ipynb`.

-This file contains the
+A detailed description of how the simulation data is generated and how to run X-CHROM using phenotype and relationship information data can be found in ./notebook/simulation.ipynb.
+This file contains the following:

-    1. familial phenotype simulation process,
+1. Familial phenotype simulation process
-    2. estimating the X chromosome heritability (X-CHROM).
+2. Estimating the X chromosome heritability (X-CHROM)

 ## Miscellaneous

-For a better understanding on the dosage compensation (DC),
-check the `./notebook/dcSimulation.ipynb`.
-In this notebook, we describe why the variance explained by the X chromosome is half in females in the full dosage compensation.
+For a better understanding of dosage compensation (DC), check `./notebook/dcSimulation.ipynb`.
+In this notebook, we describe why the variance explained by the X chromosome is half in females in the context of full dosage compensation.